iffy/moldspec/docs/resources/file.observation.rst

             },
             "permissions": {
                 "type": "integer",
                 "description": "Octal permission bits for the file, e.g. ``0755``.
-Since it's a decimal you will need to convert to octal if you want it in that format."
+Since it's an integer you will need to convert to octal if you want it in that format."
             },
             "size": {
                 "type": [